aballano/aballano.github.io/_posts/2025-07-12-game-dev_update-2-jam-break.md

 ---

 Hey everyone!
-It's been some months since my last post on the main project  which you can find [here](https://aballano.github.io/game-dev-update-1/):
+It's been some months since my last post on the main project which you can find [here](https://aballano.github.io/game-dev-update-1/).

 The reason for this post is no other than me taking a small break from it because I joined a game jam with three friends that ended in May.
-The main thing for me is to actually ship a smaller project and learn from doing that.
-This jam was a good chance to try integrating AI into how I make games.
+The main goal for me was to actually ship a smaller project and learn from doing that.
+This jam was also a good chance to try integrating AI into how I make games.

 # Into the Jam: A "Viral" quest and a dummy game